BoiseState/CS321_Bioinformatics/README.md

       --queryfile=<query-file>
 ```

-We will use the embedded SQLite database for searching the database.
+Use the embedded SQLite database for searching the database.
 The SQLite driver is fully
 contained in a jar file that gradle will automatically pull down for us.
 See the database
 example in the section below on how to use SQLite.